 The following outlines the policy in greater detail.

-Houghton College returns unearned funds received from Federal student assistance programs to the proper program accounts or lenders in accordance with Federal Title IV student assistance regulations, as amended, under 34-CFR, section 668.22(d) of the Reauthorization of the Higher Education Act of 1965.
+Houghton College returns unearned funds received from Federal student assistance plans to the proper accounts or lenders in accordance with Federal Title IV student assistance regulations, as amended, under 34-CFR, section 668.22(d) of the Reauthorization of the Higher Education Act of 1965.

 If a student remains enrolled and attends class beyond the 60 percent mark of the semester in which aid is received, all federal aid is considered earned and not subject to this policy.